Job interview: Interview phase

 The interview phase entails the actual conduct of the interview, the interaction between the interviewer and the applicant.
 Initial interviewer impressions about the applicant before the interview may influence the amount of time an interviewer spends in the interview with the applicant, the interviewer's behavior and questioning of the applicant, and the interviewer's post-interview evaluations.
 Pre-interview impressions also can affect what the interviewer notices about the interviewee, recalls from the interview, and how an interviewer interprets what the applicant says and does in the interview.

 As interviews are typically conducted face-to-face, over the phone, or through video conferencing (e.g. Skype), they are a social interaction between at least two individuals.
 Thus, the behavior of the interviewer during the interview likely "leaks" information to the interviewee.
 That is, you can sometimes tell during the interview whether the interviewer thinks positively or negatively about you.
 Knowing this information can actually affect how the applicant behaves, resulting in a self-fulfilling prophecy effect.
 For example, interviewees who feel the interviewer does not think they are qualified may be more anxious and feel they need to prove they are qualified.
 Such anxiety may hamper how well they actually perform and present themselves during the interview, fulfilling the original thoughts of the interviewer.
 Alternatively, interviewees who perceive an interviewer believes they are qualified for the job may feel more at ease and comfortable during the exchange, and consequently, actually perform better in the interview.
 Because of the dynamic nature of the interview, the interaction between the behaviors and thoughts of both parties is a continuous process whereby information is processed and informs subsequent behavior, thoughts, and evaluations.

 Post-interview phase

 After the interview is conducted, the interviewer must form an evaluation of the interviewee's qualifications for the position.
 The interviewer most likely takes into consideration all the information, even from the pre-interview phase, and integrates it to form a post-interview evaluation of the applicant.
-In the final stage of the interview process, the interviewer uses his/her evaluation of the candidate (i.e., in the interview form ratings or judgment) to make a final decision.
+In the final stage of the interview process, the interviewer uses their evaluation of the candidate (i.e., in the interview form ratings or judgment) to make a final decision.
 Sometimes other selection tools (e.g., work samples, cognitive ability tests, personality tests) are used in combination with the interview to make final hiring decisions; however, interviews remain the most commonly used selection device in North America.